 The filing of a Notice of Exemption, when appropriate, is recommended for Commission actions because it starts a 35-day statute of limitations on legal challenges to the Commission's determination that the activity is exempt from CEQA.
-The Commission is encouraged to make postings of all filed notices available in electronic format on the Internet.
-These electronic postings are in addition to the procedures required by the State CEQA Guidelines and the Public Resources Code.
 If a Notice of Exemption is not filed, a 180-day statute of limitations will apply.
-Please see Local Guidelines Sections 3.13 and 3.17 for certain circumstances in which the Lead Agency is required to file a Notice of Exemption.
-The thirty-day posting requirement excludes the first day of posting and includes the last day of posting.
-On the 30th day, the Notice of Exemption must be posted for the entire day.
+Please see Local Guidelines Section 3.12 for certain circumstances in which the Lead Agency is required to file a Notice of Exemption.